 Select the channel used by this device to improve wireless performance.
 1/2412MHz means the Channel is 1 and the frequency is 2412MHz.
-By default, channel is automatically selected.

 Tx power:

 Enter the transmit power value.
 By default, the value is 20.

 If the maximum transmit power is set to be larger than local regulation allows, the maximum Tx power regulated will be applied in actual situation.